 Bob Hicks, Q.C.

-Bob received his B.A. from the University of Western Ontario in 1939 and was called to the Bar in 1942.
-Not only was Bob one of the founding partners of Hicks Morley, he was also one of the first full-time practitioners of management labour law in Canada.
+Bob received his B.A. from the University of Western Ontario in 1939 and was called to the bar in 1942.
+Not only was Bob one of the founding partners of Hicks Morley, he was one of the first full-time practitioners of management labour law in Canada.
 His practice covered the spectrum of labour and employment law matters, and he was a Partner Emeritus in the firm.
-Bob was a President of the Toronto Board of Trade and was a Chairman of the Stratford Festival.
-Bob passed away in late 2013.
+Bob was a president of the Toronto Board of Trade and was a chairman of the Stratford Festival.
+Bob passed away in 2013.

 Colin obtained his B.A. from the University of Toronto in 1949.
-He was admitted to the Bar in 1953 and practised management labour relations law since then.
+He was admitted to the bar in 1953 and practised management labour relations law thereafter.
 He had a particular expertise in collective bargaining and rights arbitrations.
-Colin was also a former Hospital Board Chair.
+Colin was also a former hospital board chair.
 He is now a Partner Emeritus in the firm.

 Fred Hamilton, Q.C.

 Fred graduated from the University of Toronto with a B.A.Sc.
 (Honours) in 1954 and subsequently attended law school at Osgoode Hall.
-He was admitted to the Bar in 1958.
-He has also been certified by the Law Society of Ontario as a Specialist in Labour Law and appointed a Queen’s Counsel.
-Fred served as Vice-President and President of the Toronto Board of Trade and President of the York Downs Golf and Country Club.
-He has served for many years on the Molson Indy Festival Foundation and its successor, Grand Prix Charitable Foundation.
-He is co-chair of the Bike for Tykes event raising funds for Coast To Coast Against Cancer.
-Fred is now a Partner Emeritus in the Firm.
+He was admitted to the bar in 1958.
+He was also certified by the Law Society of Ontario as a Specialist in Labour Law and appointed a Queen’s Counsel.
+Fred served as vice-president and president of the Toronto Board of Trade and president of the York Downs Golf and Country Club.
+He served for many years on the Molson Indy Festival Foundation and its successor, Grand Prix Charitable Foundation.
+He was co-chair of the Bike for Tykes event, raising funds for Coast To Coast Against Cancer.
+Fred passed away in 2022.

 Bruce Stewart, Q.C